-While incredibly delicious, typical elote is not vegan-friendly BUT it's super easy to veganize with a few simple swaps.
-Honestly, we're lucky the vegan food industry has come so far otherwise this would've been seriously difficult to replicate.
+While incredibly delicious, traditional elote is not vegan-friendly BUT it's super easy to veganize with a few simple swaps.
+Honestly, we're so lucky to have endless vegan alternatives now, otherwise this would've been seriously difficult to replicate.

-This Mexican-inspired vegan version is perfect dish to make during grilling season, a potluck, Cinco de Mayo, taco Tuesdays or just as a side dish!
+This Mexican-inspired vegan version is perfect dish to pair with veggie burgers during grilling season, a potluck, Cinco de Mayo, taco Tuesdays or just as a side dish!
 It's dairy-free, gluten free, and ready to devour in under 30 minutes.

 Why you'll love this recipe